alabsi91/zod-args-parser/README.md

 - Positionals are untyped **positional values**, always parsed as `string[]` of any length.
 - By default, positionals are **not allowed**.
 Enable them using the `allowPositional` option.

+> [!IMPORTANT]
-- ⚠️ **Important:** If both typed arguments and positionals are used in the same CLI/subcommand, the **typed arguments are parsed first**, and only then are the remaining values collected as positionals.
+>  If both typed arguments and positionals are used in the same CLI/subcommand, the **typed arguments are parsed first**, and only then are the remaining values collected as positionals.

 ```ts
 import { createSubcommand } from "zod-args-parser";